MicrosoftDocs/learn-scaffolding/content-templates/intro-to/6-summary.md

 <!-- 1.
 Goal and criteria-----------------------------------------------------------------------------

-    Goal: Recap that the goal is 'evaluate'.
-Give a bulleted list of the criteria developed in the "When to use <product>" unit.
+    Goal: Recap that this module's goal is 'evaluate' using the provided decision criteria.

+    Format: Short text followed by a bulleted list of the decision criteria developed in the "When to use <product>" unit.

     Heading: do not add an H1 or H2 title here, the auto-generated H1 will appear above this content automatically